sandragodinhosilva/melange/README.md

 Here you can select which **databases** (Pfam, COG, Kegg, CAZymes and/or Merops) are to be used.

+You can also define if input files are either fasta nucleotide files (e.g. fna, fa) or fasta aminoacid files.

 ### Step 3: Execute workflow
 Execute the workflow locally with `N` cores: